tiffany-brand/veg-out/README.md

  ## Future Developments <a href="futuredevelopments"></a>

- Connecting the application to a nutritional database for a broader informational component
+ * Connecting the application to a nutritional database for a broader informational component
+ * Adding a leaderboard for challenge stats

  ## Contributors <a href="contributors"></a>